Mr. Wong (fictional detective): Description

 In his story "No Witnesses", Wiley describes Mr. Wong as six feet tall, educated at Yale University and "with the face of a foreign devil-a Yankee".
-In the stories he is an agent of the United States Treasury Department and lives in San Francisco.
+In the stories, he is an agent of the United States Treasury Department and lives in San Francisco.

 Short stories

 Films

 The Mr. Wong character was featured in a series of films for Monogram Pictures.
-The first five starred Boris Karloff and directed by William Nigh.
+The first five starred Boris Karloff and were directed by William Nigh.
 All the films co-starred Grant Withers as Wong's friend, Police Captain Street.
 Karloff also played the Chinese character Dr. Fu Manchu in The Mask of Fu Manchu (1932) and General Wu Yen Fang, in West of Shanghai (1937), just prior to the first Mr. Wong.
-There is also an unrelated 1934 "Mr. Wong" film starring Bela Lugosi featuring a title character named Mr. Fu Wong, a criminal mastermind, The Mysterious Mr. Wong.

-The sixth film featured Chinese-American actor Keye Luke in the title role, the first time an American sound film used an Asian actor to play a lead Asian detective.
+The sixth film featured Chinese-American actor Keye Luke in the title role, the first time an American sound film used an Asian actor to play a lead Asian detective (although Karloff had some Indian ancestry).
 Luke had formerly played one of Charlie Chan's sons in the Chan mysteries and Kato in The Green Hornet 1939 serial.
-In the reboot of the Mr. Wong series, the young "Jimmy Wong" (Luke) was introduced to Police Captain Street, whom Karloff's character worked with in the previous films.
+In the prequel of the Mr. Wong series, the young "Jimmy Wong" (Luke) was introduced to Police Captain Street, whom Karloff's character worked with in the previous films.
 A 1940 article, Keye Luke Sleuths on his Own, in the Hollywood Citizen News, announced that Luke had been signed for four Mr. Wong pictures a year.
 However, due to Karloff's departure, exhibitors lost interest and the series ended.